awsdocs/aws-support-user-guide/doc_source/Case_Life_Cycle.md

 ## Create a support case<a name="createcase"></a>

 To create an AWS Support case using the AWS Support service, populate a `CreateCaseRequest` instance with the following information:
-+ `ServiceCode` – The AWS Support service code that you obtained by calling the `DescribeServices` action, as described in the previous section\.
++ `ServiceCode` – The AWS Support service code that you obtained by calling the `DescribeServices` operation, as described in the previous section\.
 + `CategoryCode` – The category code that describes the type of issue the support case concerns\.
 + `Language` – A code for the language that AWS Support provides support in\.
 Currently, AWS supports English \(`en`\) and Japanese \(`ja`\)\.
 + `CcEmailAddresses` – A list of email addresses to receive copies of subsequent communications\.
 + `CommunicationBody` – Text for the body of the initial case submission\.
 + `Subject` – A title for the support case\.
 + `SeverityCode` – One of the values returned by the call to `DescribeSeverityLevels`\.
 + `AttachmentSetId` – \(Optional\) The ID of a set of file attachments to include with the case\.
-The `AddAttachmentsToSet` action returns the ID\.
+The `AddAttachmentsToSet` operation returns the ID\.

 The following Java code snippet collects values for each of the case creation parameters from the command line\.
 It then populates a `CreateCaseRequest` instance and passes them to AWS Support by calling the `createCase` method on an `AWSSupportClient` instance\.
 If the call is successful, it returns an AWS Support `CaseId` value in the following format\.